Without a doubt, fall is my favorite season of the year.

-When I was asked to lead a workshop for the Polk County Master Gardener’s Fall Fling, of course I jumped at the chance!
-We had so much fun that day, everyone sitting around chatting, catching up on each others lives – sort of like a modern day quilting session.
-In fact, one of the members recently sent me an email letting me know she had so much fun making these pumpkins that her daughter’s girl scout troop was now going to do the same!
+In fact, one of the members sent me a note letting me know she had so much fun making these pumpkins that her daughter’s girl scout troop was now going to do the same!

 – Seeds, pods, dried buds – get creative with seasonal embellishments